BYU-PRISM/GEKKO/docs/imode.rst

 Simultaneous methods use orthogonal collocation on finite elements to implicitly solve the DAE system.
 Non-simulation simultaneous methods (modes 5 and 6) simultaneously optimize the objective and implicitly calculate the model/constraints.
 Simultaneous methods tend to perform better for problems with many degrees of freedom.

 Sequential methods separate the NLP optimizer and the DAE simulator.
-Sequential methods will satisfy the differential equations, even when the solver is unable to find a feasible optimal solution.
+Sequential methods satisfy the differential and algebraic equations, even when the solver is unable to find a feasible optimal solution.

 Non-Dynamic modes sets all differential terms to zero to calculate steady-state conditions.

 Simulation
 ----------

-Simulation just solves the given equations.
-These modes provide little benefit over other equation solver or ODE integrator packages.
-However, successful simulation of a model within GEKKO helps debug the model and greatly facilitates the transition from model development/simulation to optimization.
+Steady-state simulation (IMODE=1) solves the given equations when all time-derivative terms set to zero.
+Dynamic simulation (IMODE=4,7) is either solved simultaneous (IMODE=4) or sequentially (IMODE=7).
+Both modes give the same solution but the sequential mode solves one time step and then time-shifts to solve the next time step.
+The simultaneous mode solves all time steps with one solve.
+Successful simulation of a model within GEKKO helps initialize and and facilitates the transition from model development/simulation to optimization.
+In all simulation modes (IMODE=1,4,7), the number of equations must equal the number of variables.

 Estimation
 ----------